Mntsnt/mntsnt.github.io/README.md

-# plp-hackathon-portfolio
-# Mintesnot Leliso Portfolio
+# Mintesnot Leliso's PLP Hackathon Portfolio

 Welcome to my personal portfolio website!
 This project was created for the Power Learn Project Hackathon and showcases my background, skills, interests, and projects as a medical student, programmer, and graphic designer.